glpi-project/glpi/apirest.md

 * **Description**: Return all the profiles associated to logged user.
 * **Method**: GET
 * **Parameters (Headers)**
    - *Session-Token*: session var provided by [initSession](#init_session) endpoint.
-Mandatory
+Mandatory.
-   - *App-token*: var provided by GLPI api config.
-Optionnal
+   - *App-token*: authorization string provided by the GLPI api configuration.
+Optional.
 * **Returns**
    - 200 (OK) with an array of all profiles.
-   - 400 (Bad Request) with a message indicating error in input parameter.
+   - 400 (Bad Request) with a message indicating an error in input parameter.

 Example usage (CURL):